 Dr. Corne was a professor of Medicine at The University of Manitoba, and a Cardiologist at The Health Sciences in Winnipeg, with a special interest in Nuclear Cardiology.

 LW.: I have read that heart disease surpasses any other disease as the leading cause of death amongst women.

-R.C.: That fact has only been appreciated more recently.
-The perception among the medical community was that heart disease was uncommon in women, although, in fact, AFTER menopause, prevalence of coronary disease INCREASES.
+RC: That fact has only been appreciated more recently.
+The perception among the medical community was that heart disease was uncommon in women, although, in fact, after menopause, the prevalence of coronary disease increases.

 Secondly, Conventional noninvasive testing, such as a stress test (performed on a treadmill), or cardiac nuclear imaging, has a lower predictive accuracy in women, i.e. false positives.

-LW: Let’s talk abut Cholesterol.
+LW: Let’s talk about Cholesterol.
 What is it?

-R.C.: LDL, or low density lipoproteins are considered bad cholesterol.
-An accumulation of LDL in the damaged wall of the artery contributes to plaque formation.
+RC: Cholesterol is a waxy substance that is present in every cell in the body.
+It is carried in the bloodstream attached to proteins.
+This combination is called a Lipoprotein.
+There are several types of Lipoproteins such as LDL and HDL.
+LDL or low-density lipoproteins are considered bad cholesterol.
+Accumulation of LDL in the damaged wall of the artery contributes to plaque formation.
 Plaques develop over time, long before there are any symptoms of heart disease.
 This can begin as early as late childhood or early adolescence.

-R.C.: A Statin is a drug that blocks an enzyme that is necessary for you body to make LDL.
+RC: A Statin is a drug that blocks an enzyme that is necessary for your body to make LDL.